hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

     this as an environment variable.
 For example:
     `"environment_vars": "WINRMPASS={{.WinRMPassword}}"`

+-   `env_var_format` (string) - When we parse the environment_vars that you
+    provide, this gives us a string template to use in order to make sure that we are setting the environment vars correctly.
+By default on Windows hosts this format is `set %s=%s && ` and on Unix, it is `%s='%s' `.
+You probably won't need to change this format, but you can see usage examples for where it is necessary below.

 -   `execute_command` (array of strings) - The command used to execute the script.
 By default this is `["/bin/sh", "-c", "{{.Vars}}", "{{.Script}}"]` on unix and `["cmd", "/c", "{{.Vars}}", "{{.Script}}"]` on windows.
 This is